mpcsh/wobsite/src/cv/index.md

 <section>

 ### Slack
-*January 2021 - Present*
+*January 2021 - September 2021*

-I work on the Desktop Foundations team - in the layer between [Electron](https://electronjs.org) and the web - primarily focused on improving the performance and security of the Slack desktop app.
-I'm currently working on a project to re-evaluate our transpilation and bundling strategies from a performance perspective.
+I worked on the Desktop Foundations team, in the layer between [Electron](https://electronjs.org) and the web.
+I overhauled our handling of user preferences in the name of robustness and security, and built out new features to handle external configuration.
+I addressed cross-cutting security concerns from the desktop app, and resolved long-standing inconsistencies and technical debt.

 </section>